polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 ```

 As you can see in your last piece of code, your cookie value is returned as a "string".
 It is quite easily converted back into a node though, by
-running it through *[lisp2lambda]* with the following code.
+running it through *[hyper2lambda]* with the following code.

 ```
 get-cookie-value:some-cookie
-lisp2lambda:x:/-/*?value
+hyper2lambda:x:/-/*?value
 ```

 This is because although you can store "objects" in your session, application and cache objects, etc - The cookie collection of your browser, can
 only handle "string".
-However, your node(s) are converted correctly into Hyperlisp before stored into your cookie collection, which allows you to
+However, your node(s) are converted correctly into Hyperlambda before stored into your cookie collection, which allows you to
-convert it easily back to p5.lambda using *[lisp2lambda]*.
+convert it easily back to p5.lambda using *[hyper2lambda]*.

 ### HTTP headers